 If patience is not your forte, feel free to try out a few simple hacks to speed up the extraction of these oils from the bottle.

-- Roll the bottle between your palms at an upside angle until adequately warmed.
+- Roll the bottle between your palms at an upside-down angle until adequately warmed.

 - With the bottle at a 45-degree angle, squeeze the entirety of the bottle with your palm to both warm the bottle and apply pressure.

 - Remove the euro dropper, and use disposable pipettes to get the appropriate amount of drops.